 Conclusion: Is Any Steam Deck Alternative Better?

 None of our alternatives are cheaper than the Deck for what you get.
-Valve is able to subsidize the cost greatly because they make a cut on every single game purchase from their store.
-This allows them to sell the hardware at-cost.
-The only affordable alternative is the Ayn Odin Lite, but its power is a lot less and you can only play classic games on it.
+Valve can subsidize the cost significantly because they cut every single game purchase from their store.
+This allows them to sell the hardware at cost.
+The only affordable alternative is the Ayn Odin Lite, but its power is a lot less, and you can only play classic games on it.

 Comment down below and let us know what you ended up doing!